armlabstanford/mixed_reality_setup/README.md

 4. [Testing](https://docs.microsoft.com/en-us/windows/mixed-reality/using-the-hololens-emulator#deploying-apps-to-the-hololens-emulator) the HoloLens emulator
    - Start Visual Studio 2019 and try to create a new `Holographic DirectX 11 App (Universal Windows)`.
 If it works, then you have all the required libraries in Visual Studios.
 Otherwise, add the proper workloads as stated [here](https://docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools).
-   - For HoloLens Emulator (1st gen), ensure that Platform is set to `x86` on the top bar.
+   - In Visual Studio, ensure that Platform is set to `x86` on the top bar.
    - On the right of `x86`, there should be a green play button with a drop-down menu.
-Select `HoloLens Emulator` as the target device for debugging.
+Select `HoloLens Emulator` under the drop-down menu as the target device for debugging.
    - Click on the green play button to run the emulator.
      - If everything works, then the emulator is set up properly.

 5. Installing **Unity** editor on *Windows*
    - [Download](https://unity3d.com/get-unity/download) and install Unity Hub.